 The most confusing aspect, I think, of PTSD is not knowing what accompanies this disorder.
-If you are a spouse or family member, more than likely you already know from firsthand experience that your soldier is having issues.
+More than likely, if you are a spouse or family member, you already know from firsthand experience that your soldier is having issues.

-What all this entails?
-No one knows unless you are already familiar with it or already been diagnosed.
-Although the military gives you short list of “what you might expect,” sometimes it’s nice to know what all the symptoms are so you are better prepared.
+What does all this entail?
+No one knows unless you are already familiar with it or have been diagnosed.
+Although the military gives you a short list of “what you might expect,” sometimes it’s nice to know all the symptoms, so you are better prepared.

 This alleviates that “deer caught in the headlight look” when one of these symptoms shows up.

-I would like to reiterate that the military did not give me a user-friendly manual to go by, so all of these I personally experienced myself, with no prior knowledge of the subject .
-I have been to the Army sites, Mayo Mental Health Clinic and many PTSD resource sites searching high and low for answers, but the best I can offer you is experience and put it into layman’s terms we can all relate to and understand.
+I have been to the Army sites, Mayo Mental Health Clinic, and many PTSD resource sites searching high and low for answers, but the best I can offer you is experience and put it into layman’s terms we can all relate to and understand.

 We, dear readers, will compare our scars.
-Some of which we were informed “could possibly happen” and some they failed to mention at all.
+Some of which we were informed “could happen,” and some they failed to mention.

-I am a smart cookie, college educated and a reader, but no less I still didn’t understand most of what they told us.
+I am a smart cookie, college educated, and a reader, but I still didn’t understand most of what they told us.

-Yellow Ribbon ceremonies were not something we had the luxury of during this time, but I can say having been to several as an FRG leader, that they are only touching the tip of the iceberg.
-As we have learned from history, tips of icebergs can sink whole ships.
+Yellow Ribbon ceremonies were not something we had the luxury of during this time, but I can say, having been to several as an FRG leader, they are only touching the tip of the iceberg.
+As we have learned from history, the tips of an iceberg can sink whole ships.

-Then you are facing all this, and it’s more like “I wasn’t really paying attention!”.
-Now it’s not that you weren’t paying attention intentionally, it’s just that you have homecoming on the brain and that’s all you can think of.
+Then you are facing all this, and it’s more like, “I wasn’t paying attention!”.
+Now it’s not that you weren’t paying attention intentionally, it’s just that you have homecoming on the brain, and that’s all you can think of.

-If you don’t have a full explanation of what these terms are, you are pretty much left in the dark and it’s a little too late to be prepared.
+If you don’t have a full explanation of these terms, you are pretty much left in the dark, and it’s a little too late to be prepared.

-Flashbacks or Intrusive Memories: Well, this one is self explanatory and although I haven’t been able to witness it firsthand because I am obviously not psychic, it simply means reliving the traumatic moment for minutes or days at a time.
+Well, this one is self-explanatory, and although I haven’t been able to witness it firsthand because I am not psychic, it simply means reliving the traumatic moment for minutes or days at a time.

-My husband did tell me one time it was like having a digital camera in his head, flipping through those moments over and over again.
-Some smells can come back to haunt him, sometimes sounds…all as hallucinations.
+My husband told me it was like having a digital camera in his head, flipping through those moments repeatedly.
+Some smells can come back to haunt him, and sometimes sound…all as hallucinations.

-Simple things like a car backfiring or sudden popping noises can send him on a downward spiral really fast.
-The smell or site of blood also causes him to have serious issues with flashbacks.
+Simple things like a car backfiring or sudden popping noises can send him on a downward spiral fast.
+The smell or sight of blood also causes his serious issues with flashbacks.